hpi-schul-cloud/schulcloud-server/apps/server/doc/architecture.md

 ## Modules

 Each domain module comprises of a number of public services, that are explicitly exported from the module for external use.
+Along with these services it should export any types and interfaces needed outside the module.

+TODO: since nestJs modules can only export injectables, the method of exporting types and interfaces is not defined yet, and implementation detail for now.
+One possible solution is to put an index file into the module folder, that defines the types that may be imported from the outside.
+This also allows us to define a linter rule in the future that prevents access to any files deeper than the index file.

-In addition, it contains any classes it needs internally to function, including any repositories or other internal classes that should not be accessed from outside the module.
+In addition, it contains any classes it needs internally to function, including any repositories or other internal classes that should not be accessed from outside the module. *No Class may be provided in more than one module!*

 ```js
 @Module({